-The antioxidants and omega fatty acids in acai berries all provide anti-inflammatory benefits for your joints (17) (13).
+The antioxidants and omega-3 fatty acids in acai berries can all provide anti-inflammatory benefits for your joints (17) (13).
 This is great for people who have arthritis, fibromyalgia, or any other illness that contributes to inflammation in the body.

 Boosts Brain Function

-Acai berries are full of vitamins and nutrients that can boost brain function.
+Acai berries are full of vitamins and nutrients that can support healthy brain function.
 These include vitamin B6, which is essential for the production of amino acids that are precursors to neurotransmitters in the brain.
-Other nutrients like omega fatty acids help establish new connections in the brain so that it works more effectively (7).
+Other nutrients like omega-3 fatty acids help establish new connections in the brain so that it works more effectively (7).

 The fiber content of acai berries helps to regulate blood sugar levels so that they don’t spike after a meal (10).
-This prevents cardiovascular diseases and decreases the risk of diabetes as well as insulin resistance.
+Keeping blood sugar levels stable helps prevent cardiovascular disease and decreases the risk of other diabetes complications.